The original Town with a Dark Secret.

 - Popcultural Osmosis: In its day, the book was about as scandalous as scandalous can get.
 To be seen reading it was a pretty sure indictment of your moral hygiene or lack thereof.
 (For a frame of reference, the equally scandalous The Catcher in the Rye had only debuted five years before.)
 Nowadays its subject matter and the things it talks about are downright commonplace, but in the late fifties in Eagle Land?
 Whew boy...

 - Put on a Bus: For a book with Loads and Loads of Characters, any of whom drop in and out of the narrative at will, this is bound to happen.
 Of note, Ted Carter, built up for mostly half the book as Mr Selena Cross, promptly goes up the stairs when Selena kills Lucas.

 - Small Reference Pools: Chances are, if you know someone who knows Peyton Place, they're thinking of the TV show.

-- Small Town Boredom: To say the least.
-A symptom of living in Peyton Place.
+- Small Town Boredom: A symptom of living in Peyton Place.
 Allison, naturally, plots her escape.